PatsBotBench/Cardputer_FM_Radio/README.md

 Essentials:
 Modify your Radio preferences in the INO file and stations in the RadioSta.Txt file.
 Compile the INO file & load directly or to to a Bin & use Launcher on Cardputer.
 Copy RadioSta.txt to the root directory of the SD card.
-TEA5767 Housing STL file can be found here: https://www.thingiverse.com/thing:2796647
+TEA5767 Housing STL file can be found here: https://www.thingiverse.com/thing:2796647 M5 Tape if you don't alreay have it!, can be found here: https://shop.m5stack.com/products/customized-m5stack-logo-adhesive-tape-buy-5-get-6?srsltid=AfmBOooPrlgnYh5shGglB8DBJKRUAlDXSjpoOiPFOAdObK3x-UXRVYGH

 Pin Mapping:
 I2C Configuration: The TEA5767 module is connected to the M5Cardputer via the Grove port.